Cryptopia cryptocurrency exchange review

 What is Cryptopia and how does it work?

 Cryptopia is an all-in-one style exchange and trading site focused around cryptocurrencies.
-You can buy altcoins at whatever prices are being offered by other people on the platform, and sell them for the price you think you’ll get.
+Traders can buy altcoins at whatever prices are being offered by other people on the platform, and sell them for the price they think they’ll get.

 It’s also possible to browse various sale listing, and potentially buy almost anything from gift cards to headphones to a car, with cryptocurrency.